 Google exec Forrest Timothy Hayes died on his yacht under mysterious circumstances.
 His alleged killer, Alix Catherine Tichelman, has been arrested.
+Police say that Tichelman and Hayes were engaged in a “pay for sex” relationship, and that Tichelman injected Hayes with an overdose of heroin.
 Here’s what you need to know about Hayes and the circumstances surrounding his demise.

 1. Alix Tichelman Allegedly Watched Hayes Die

 Tichelman, pictured above, allegedly provided Hayes with heroin.
 Tichelman reportedly injected Hayes with the drug while the two were on Hayes’ yacht in Santa Cruz.
 When Hayes began to overdose, Tichelman allegedly consumed a glass of wine and left the scene without calling 911.

 USA Today reports on the crime, pulling info from news stations near the Santa Cruz area:

 “‘She showed no regard for the victim.
 She showed no attempt to even try to render aid or get aid there to assist him,’ Santa Cruz Police Deputy Chief Steve Clark told KXTV-TV in Sacramento.